dhurai1085/India-Export-Trade-Analysis-Using-Python/README.md

 Summary of Findings:

 This project analyzed India’s exports to European countries using Python.
 The dataset contained approximately 532,000 export transactions covering multiple commodities, countries, quantities, and trade values.

 The analysis showed that export trade value is highly concentrated among a small number of countries and commodities.
 The Kingdom of the Netherlands emerged as the most significant export destination in terms of trade value.
 Fuel-related products, particularly Automotive Diesel Fuel and Aviation Turbine Fuel, contributed a major share of export revenue.

 Monthly and quarterly trend analysis revealed seasonal variations in export performance, with stronger export activity observed during the second quarter.
 Correlation analysis showed a strong positive relationship between export quantity and export value, indicating that larger shipment quantities generally generate higher trade revenue.

 Overall, the export market is driven by a limited number of high-value commodities and major destination countries.

 Key Insights:

-1.
-Export value distribution is highly skewed
+1.Export value distribution is highly skewed
 Most export transactions have relatively low trade values, while a small number of transactions contribute exceptionally high values.
 This creates a positively skewed distribution with numerous outliers.

-2.
-Netherlands is the dominant export destination
+2.Netherlands is the dominant export destination
 The Kingdom of the Netherlands consistently records the highest export value among European countries, making it the most important market in the dataset.

-3.
-Fuel products drive export revenue
+3.Fuel products drive export revenue
 Automotive Diesel Fuel and Aviation Turbine Fuel contribute significantly more export value than other commodities, indicating heavy dependence on energy-related exports.

-4.
-Quantity and export trade values are strongly related Correlation analysis and scatter plots show a strong positive relationship between export quantity and trade value.
+4.Quantity and export trade values are strongly related Correlation analysis and scatter plots show a strong positive relationship between export quantity and trade value.
 Higher shipment volumes generally result in higher export earnings.

-5.
-Export performance peeks during q2 of both 2024 and 2025 Quarterly analysis shows stronger export activity during the second quarter compared with other quarters, suggesting possible seasonal demand patterns.
+5.Export performance peeks during q2 of both 2024 and 2025
+Quarterly analysis shows stronger export activity during the second quarter compared with other quarters, suggesting possible seasonal demand patterns.

 Conclusion: